aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/primary_fungible_store.md

 # Module `0x1::primary_fungible_store`

-This module provides a way for creators of fungible assets to enable support for creating primary (deterministic) stores for their users.
-This is useful for assets that are meant to be used as a currency, as it allows users to easily create a store for their account and deposit/withdraw/transfer fungible assets to/from it.

-The transfer flow works as below:
-1. The sender calls <code>transfer</code> on the fungible asset metadata object to transfer <code>amount</code> of fungible asset to
+This module provides a way for creators of fungible assets to enable support for creating primary (deterministic)<br/> stores for their users.
+This is useful for assets that are meant to be used as a currency, as it allows users to<br/> easily create a store for their account and deposit/withdraw/transfer fungible assets to/from it.<br/><br/> The transfer flow works as below:<br/> 1.
+The sender calls <code>transfer</code> on the fungible asset metadata object to transfer <code>amount</code> of fungible asset to<br/>   <code>recipient</code>.<br/> 2.
+The fungible asset metadata object calls <code>ensure_primary_store_exists</code> to ensure that both the sender&apos;s and the<br/> recipient&apos;s primary stores exist.
+If either doesn&apos;t, it will be created.<br/> 3.
+The fungible asset metadata object calls <code>withdraw</code> on the sender&apos;s primary store to withdraw <code>amount</code> of<br/> fungible asset from it.
+This emits a withdraw event.<br/> 4.
+The fungible asset metadata object calls <code>deposit</code> on the recipient&apos;s primary store to deposit <code>amount</code> of<br/> fungible asset to it.
-<code>recipient</code>.
-2. The fungible asset metadata object calls <code>ensure_primary_store_exists</code> to ensure that both the sender's and the recipient's primary stores exist.
-If either doesn't, it will be created.
-3. The fungible asset metadata object calls <code>withdraw</code> on the sender's primary store to withdraw <code>amount</code> of fungible asset from it.
-This emits a withdraw event.
-4. The fungible asset metadata object calls <code>deposit</code> on the recipient's primary store to deposit <code>amount</code> of fungible asset to it.
 This emits an deposit event.

 -  [Resource `DeriveRefPod`](#0x1_primary_fungible_store_DeriveRefPod)